 It’s the middle of February 2017.
-The exuberance of the New Year and everything it forbode for change is now a distant memory.
-In six short weeks, the new has worn off every shiny resolution, fading quietly away from our consciousness like so much snow drifting on the midwestern plains.
-It is the bleek middle season…Winter.
+The exuberance of the New Year and everything it forebode for change is now a distant memory.
+In six short weeks, the new has worn off every shiny resolution, fading quietly away from our consciousness like so much snow drifting on the Midwestern plains.
+It is the bleak middle season…Winter.

 Spring, Summer, and Fall fill us with hope; Winter alone reminds us of the human condition.
 Mignon McLaughlin

 So I think it wise, if we notice Winter still in our midst, perhaps we could this once choose gratefulness.
-Perhaps then we might notice the inperceptible magic of Winter’s gift: for our resolution, when allowed to rest, we notice the increase of it, not its diminishment.
-And the reduction of our momentum, is just a slowing of life’s pace, not a cessation of forwardness.
-And lastly, the freezing of our motivation for a while, perhaps is wrought so as to temper mind and body in preparation for Winter’s thaw.
+Perhaps then we might notice the imperceptible magic of Winter’s gift: for our resolution, when allowed to rest, we notice the increase of it, not its diminishment.
+And the reduction of our momentum, merely a slowing of life’s pace, not a cessation of forwardness.
+And lastly, the freezing of our motivation for a time, may be wrought so as to temper mind and body in preparation for Winter’s thaw.

 Now do we perceive?
 Winter’s Momentum is like a retrofit to resync body and spirit.
 Beautiful Winter!
 You are a companion for solitary contemplation; for creatitive incubation and neogenesis of our soul.
 Let us plant ourselves deep under your covers of freezing rain and falling snow.